-"Farscape" - Craig Barden ACS, Rod in the background.
+"Farscape" - Craig Barden ACS

-The massive schedule soon saw us a bit behind and soon I was D.P.ing main unit whilst Craig prepped the following episodes with the new director.
-Again it was a lesson in stepping up to the plate and getting the job done; on time and under budget.
-As we shot mainly on Vision 500T Kodak stock over a few months, I got very familiar with it's characteristics in all lighting situations, and was confident to set the aperture accordingly.
+The massive schedule soon saw us a bit behind and soon I was DP'ing main unit as Craig prepped the following episodes with the new director.
+Again it was a lesson in stepping up to the plate and getting the job done, on time and under budget.
+As we shot mainly on Vision 500T Kodak stock over a few months, I got very aware of its characteristics in all lighting situations and was confident to set the aperture accordingly.
 This is where I trust the stock, my meters and my interpretation of such.